Fix Sticky or Squeaky Kitchen Cabinet Doors and Hinges

 Kitchen cabinet doors that squeak or stick are telling you something's wrong—and it's almost never expensive to fix.
 A squeaky hinge is just asking for oil.
 A sticky door that won't close smoothly usually points to one of three problems: the door has shifted out of alignment, the wood has swollen from humidity, or there's debris in the track or hinge mechanism.
 The good news is that cabinet hardware is forgiving.
 You don't need to remove doors or call anyone.
 You can diagnose and repair most of these issues standing right there with a screwdriver and a can of lubricant.
 Done well, your doors will swing and close with the kind of quiet, smooth confidence that makes a kitchen feel solid.
 This guide walks you through identifying which problem you're facing, then fixes it.
 Most people find their issue and solve it in under thirty minutes.

-- Identify whether the problem is squeaking or sticking.
+- Hear the problem first.
 Open and close the door slowly, listening and feeling.
 A squeaky door makes noise but moves freely.
 A sticky door resists movement, binds partway through the swing, or won't close all the way without force.
 Write down which doors have which problem—you may have both types in the same kitchen.

-- Clean out hinges and tracks first.
+- Clear the debris first.
 Use an old toothbrush or small brush to sweep out dust, crumbs, and debris from the hinge itself and from any visible track or channel where the door meets the frame.
 Pay attention to the top hinge especially—it collects the most grime.
 Wipe clean with a damp cloth and let dry.

-- Lubricate squeaky hinges.
+- Oil the metal-to-metal joints.
 Apply a lightweight machine oil, silicone spray, or even olive oil directly to the hinge pin and the hinge barrel where metal meets metal.
 Work the door open and close slowly several times to distribute the oil.
 Wipe away excess with a cloth so it doesn't drip onto food or dishes below.

-- Check and adjust hinge screws.
+- Tighten hinge screws methodically.
 Look at all visible hinge screws—usually two or three per hinge.
 Using a screwdriver that fits properly (not stripped), tighten any loose screws.
 If a screw turns freely without tightening, it may be stripping the wood; don't force it.
 A loose screw is often why doors drift or bind.

-- Adjust door alignment with hinge screws.
+- Micro-adjust the hinge slots.
 If the door is still sticking, it's likely misaligned.
 Most hinges have a slotted mounting hole that lets you shift the door slightly.
 Loosen the mounting screws on the hinge where the door binds (usually the top or bottom hinge), shift the door slightly away from the frame, then retighten.
 Test the door.
 Make small adjustments—a quarter-turn of the screw at a time.

-- Sand the door edge if it's swollen.
+- Sand the binding edge carefully.
 If the door closes but drags badly and adjustment didn't help, the wood may have swollen.
 Feel along the leading edge of the door (the edge that closes last) for areas that feel tight against the frame.
 Mark these spots.
 Use 80-grit sandpaper to sand the swollen edge down slightly.
 Don't remove more than 1/16 inch.
 Test fit frequently.

-- Reinstall hardware and finish.
+- Test and confirm the fix.
 Once the door moves freely and quietly, do a final check of all screw tightness.
 Apply a fresh coat of lubricant to hinges if they still squeak slightly.
 Open and close the door twenty times to ensure smooth operation under normal use.